-We hope this booklet will answer many of the questions that parents and pupils will want to know about (Years 3 - 6) Key Stage 2.
+We hope this booklet will answer many of the questions that parents and pupils will want to know about the Reception classes and Years 1 and 2.
 Please refer to the General Information handbook for Covid-19 variations to our normal procedures.